social-scraping-policy

 personal-site/

-├── content/social/posts.json # the data — single JSON array, sorted desc by date
+├── content/posts/posts.json # the data — single JSON array, sorted desc by date

-├── components/social-post-card.tsx # card rendering — image OR text-as-visual fallback
+├── components/post-card.tsx # card rendering — image OR text-as-visual fallback

 ├── app/(personal)/posts/page.tsx # the page (CSS-columns masonry)